Mo-Sowan/Mo-Sowan/README.md

 An Arabic Flask application that uses a regression model to estimate a vehicle's horsepower from its specifications.

-### E-commerce backend

-A private .NET learning project where I am working with Clean Architecture, ASP.NET Core Identity, and service-based backend design.

-### Signal processing visualizer

-A Python visualization that applies an Exponential Moving Average filter to MediaPipe hand landmark coordinates.

 ## Education

 - Bachelor's degree in Computer Science and Information Technology
-- Petroleum Industry Diploma, final grade 95%
+- Petroleum Industry Diploma (PTQI)
-- Cambridge Teaching Knowledge Test, Modules 1, 2, and 3, Band 3 out of 4
+- Cambridge Teaching Knowledge Test(TKT)

 ## Languages